mamund/apis-and-agents/discovery/docs/disco-compliance-guide.md

 - Services must register themselves at startup.
 - If DISCO is temporarily unavailable, services should retry after a delay.
 - Each registration should be idempotent (same service should not create duplicates).
+- If `pingURL` is provided, DISCO will periodically check this URL to ensure the service is alive.
+Services that fail repeated pings may be unregistered automatically.

 ---